 This line is part of the ‘New Rail Access to the North and North West of Spain, within one of the European Community’s 14 priority projects, specifically priority project no. 3 of the European Atlantic Rail Corridor.

 This represents the prolongation of the Madrid-Segovia-Valladolid high-speed network to connect with the future Vitoria-Bilbao-San Sebastián/French Border high-speed line.

 The line will have a double electrified track in international UIC gauge (1,435 mm) .
-It has been designed exclusively for passenger traffic with a maximum speed of 350 km/h.
+It has been designed with a maximum speed of 350 km/h.

 6% of the length of the new Valladolid to Vitoria route is to be constructed using special structures, and 9% with tunnels.

 The actions to be undertaken include the especially complex Venta de Baños Junction, the new station and the Burgos branch section – already in service -, the complicated route through the Pancorbo Gorge and urban integration in Miranda de Ebro and Vitoria.

 The current building has high architectural and historical value for this city, which has always had such strong ties with the railway, and it will retain this value after refurbishment is completed.

 The project involves adapting the station to the arrival of high speed.
 It includes remodelling the main hall and work on the platforms.

 Venta de Baños will be the location of the triangular rail junction that will connect the Valladolid – Palencia – León – Asturias line with the Venta de Baños – Burgos – Vitoria – French Border line, facilitating all possible direct movements between the cities of Valladolid, Palencia and Burgos.